BazDen/Lua-DataVis-plugin/README.md

 # Lua-DataVis-plugin
-plugin for drawing 2D graphics in Lua (Corona)
+plugin for drawing 2D charts in Lua (Corona)
 -----------------------------------------------------------------------------------

 The plugin supports 4 types of charts: